alessandropotenza/cuda-image-processing/README.md

 # cuda-image-processing
 This is my attempt to learn more about CUDA and GPUs in a fun way.
-In my first attempt, the kernel to apply the convolution mask used exclusively global memory.
-I then decided to attempt a shared memory implementation that tiles the input image, accounting for any halo rows required for the convolution.
+On my first try, the kernel to apply the convolution mask used exclusively global memory.
+I then decided to attempt a shared memory implementation that tiles the input image, accounting for any halo rows required for the convolution inside of each block.

 I avoided researching any tiling solutions to this task for the sake of problem solving, so there is likely a more efficient solution than my approach.
 While I do decrease the global memory access to compute ratio substantially, I rarely see better performance over the global memory approach.
 I think this is likely due to coalesced memory accesses in the global memory implementation, which are permitted because neighbouring threads access contiguous locations in memory while performing the convolution.